kwurst/CS-383/Syllabus.md

 Upon successful completion of the Major in Computer Science, students will be able to:

 1. Analyze a problem, develop/design multiple solutions and evaluate and document the solutions based on the requirements.
-(Mastery)
+(Emphasis)
 2. Communicate effectively both in written and oral form.
-(Mastery)
-3. Identify professional and ethical considerations, and apply ethical reasoning to technological solutions to problems.
-(Mastery)
-4. Demonstrate an understanding of and appreciation for the importance of negotiation, effective work habits, leadership, and good communication with teammates and stakeholders.
-(Mastery)
+(Emphasis)
 5. Learn new models, techniques, and technologies as they emerge and appreciate the necessity of such continuing professional development.
-(Mastery)
+(Emphasis)

 ## Course Topics
+...

 ## Grading Policies
 Your grade in the course will be determined as follows:

 Assignment Category | Percentage
 ---|:-:
-Weekly Group Status, Design Review and Code Review Presentations | 25% Blog Entries | 25%
-Work Products (Design Documentation, Code, etc) | 25% Final Group Presentation  | 25%
+First type| 25%
+Second type | 25%
+Third type | 25%
+Fourth type  | 25%

 ## Grading Scale
 Percentage | Letter Grade